mazimweal/mazimweal.github.io/interoperability_patterns/Linked_data_patterns/template.md

 "Progressive Enrichment pattern"-- How can the quality of data or a data model be improved over time?<br/>
 "Missing Isn't Broken pattern"-- How do we handle the potentially messy or incomplete data we use from the web?

-Triple pattern fragments (Ruben 2016 URL https://linkeddatafragments.org/publications/jws2016.pdf) to aid federated  queries over decentralized data pods
+Triple pattern fragments (Verborgh et al 2016 URL https://linkeddatafragments.org/publications/jws2016.pdf) to aid federated  queries over decentralized data pods